What Is Earned Wage Access?

 Employer benefits

-• Can improve employee retention
+• Potential for improving employee retention

-• Can place limits on use
+• Ability to place limits on use

-Models of earned wage access
+Drawbacks of earned wage access

-Criticisms and risks of earned wage access
+Some drawbacks of earned wage access programs include:

 A reputable EWA should set daily or weekly limits on the amount of wages an employee can withdraw, along with counseling services and content that encourages financial wellness and responsible decision-making.

-Earned wage access versus alternatives
+Earned wage access vs. alternatives

 FAQ